goehlemichael/GravityWaterer/README.md

 ### Connect relay and valve

-1. There will only be two wires to connect to the valve.
-It requires disasemblying the top assembly on the valve and running the wire into the connection assembly.
+- There will only be two wires to connect to the valve.
+It requires disassembling the top assembly on the valve and running the wire into the connection assembly.

 ![valve and relay](https://dl.dropboxusercontent.com/s/ooonwq56kyw6a37/20180118_142048.jpg)
 ![valve and relay 2](https://dl.dropboxusercontent.com/s/9icf7uzz4dysgdg/20180118_141807.jpg)
 ![valve and relay 3](https://dl.dropboxusercontent.com/s/ib51munm7mltxmb/20180118_141929.jpg)

-### Assemble outputs
+### Assemble water outputs

-1. Measure out and ensure that each output is spread out at the proper interval.
+- Measure out and ensure that each output is spread out at the proper interval.
 You can use JB weld to ensure that the connections are sealed and won't leak.

 ![outputs](https://dl.dropboxusercontent.com/s/3yltzgamlgbqzvv/20180115_163712.jpg)
 ![outputs all](https://dl.dropboxusercontent.com/s/uptzwt5fbdhdxlw/20180114_111429.jpg)

 ### Connect Everything Together

-1. Connect the couplings together
+- Connect the couplings together
-2. wrap teflon tape around the threads of the 1/2" NPT to 3/8" barb connections.
+- wrap teflon tape around the threads of the 1/2" NPT to 3/8" barb connections.
 Fit them to the valves and tighten with a 7/8" wrench and make sure they seal well. connect the tubing and tighten the tubing with hose clamps.
-3. Ensure all hose clamps are tight and there is no leaks.
+- Ensure all hose clamps are tight and there is no leaks.

 ### Test and Use

 Disconnect the water reservior assembly using the quick disconnect.
 Fill the water reservior with water and reconnect back inline.
 Press the button on the wemo switch or inside the wemo app.
 If you have a home AI assistant like Alexa you can program it to turn on using voice.
 The valve will open and then close in the set time.
 Make sure to set a rule on your wemo app that tells the wemo switch to automatically turn off after a minute whenver the switch is turned on.
+Additionally you can now put the plants on a watering schedule.